priv-kweihmann/meta-sca/docs/conf/findingsfilter.md

 # Filter findings to your specific needs

-Before exporting any finding is filter by multiple means.
+Before exporting any finding it's filtered by multiple means.

 ## Filter by severity